 Penang Peranakan Mansion History

-Penang Peranakan Mansion is a Chinese courtyard-style mansion built in the 19th century!
-It used to be Kapitan Cina Chung Keng Kwee’s residence-cum-office on Church Street!
+The Penang Peranakan Mansion is a Chinese courtyard-style mansion built during the 19th century.

 Chung Keng Kwee had the mansion built at the height of his influence, and it was finally completed in 1895.